 Wilko sells packets of veg seeds starting at just 25p for lettuce and parsnips, with more than 40 different veg seeds for 75p or under.
 When they’re so cheap, you can afford to get the children involved in chucking them around the place and watering them over-enthusiastically.

-Over at Poundland, you can get three packets of Mr Fothergill veg seeds for a £1.
+Over at Poundland, you can get often get one or more packets of seeds for £1.
 Poundland also stocks seed potatoes and onions sets at (you’ve guessed it) £1 a pop, plus fruit canes like raspberries, gooseberries, blueberries, red currants and black currants for £1 each.
 It’s worth inspecting the fruit shrubs in the shop though, as they can be a bit unloved.
 (Scroll to the end of the Poundland bulbs & seeds section to see examples).

 If you can find them in store, Aldi sells seed multipacks usually with a whopping 8 different varieties of veg for just 99p.

 Choose from Herb Garden, Vegetable Patch, Mediterranean Seed, Spicy & Aromatic and Salad Bar Classics Multipacks, all with 8 different varieties, or get four different types of seed in the Pea & Bean Collection Multipack.
 (More details on the Aldi website, look out for the brown packets).

 At this time of year, just as spring has sprung, watch out for companies offering free seeds in publicity campaigns.